gildesmarais/gil_beats/README.md

 One day after we were given an hour as a (to-be-returned) gift (change from summer time to winter time, daylight saving time (DST)), there was a small discussion on Twitter about when the European Union would finally implement its plans to abolish daylight saving time.

 Someone mentioned Swatch Internet Time, a time-zone-less time format from 1998.
-The idea - that of computer scientist [Nicholas Negroponte](https://en.wikipedia.org/wiki/Nicholas_Negroponte) - was unsuccessful.
+The idea was unsuccessful.

 Unimpressed by all this, I thought a program that will help me deal with the Internet Time could be a nice little project to invest the hour well and learn some Rust.
 Here it is.